jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4) If a person applies for a grant on behalf of another person, both the person and the person in whose name the application is made must provide information as required by the Commissioner.
 (5) The person in whose name an application is made is bound by the CSP terms of the grant.
 (6) The total amount of a grant paid to the person, together with any amount payable under the CSP terms, must be repaid to the Commissioner if the CSP terms require repayment.
-(7) If a person who receives a grant from the Commissioner does not meet the eligibility requirements referred to in subsection (3)﻿(b)﻿(i), the person must immediately repay to the Commissioner the total amount of the grant together with any amount payable under the CSP terms.
+(7) If a person who receives a grant from the Commissioner does not meet the eligibility requirements referred to in subsection (3)﻿(b)﻿(i), the person, or an associated person who receives the benefit of the grant, other than as adequate consideration for a supply of goods or services must immediately repay to the Commissioner the total amount of the grant together with any amount payable under the CSP terms.
 (8) The persons referred to in subsection (4) must keep records referred to in section 22 to demonstrate that the eligibility requirements are met and the CSP terms have not been breached.
 (9) For the purposes of this section and section 7AAC, the CSP terms of a grant for an activation period mean— (a) the terms and conditions applying in relation to a person’s eligibility for the grant at the time the grant is made, and any other terms and conditions determined by the Commissioner under subsection (3)﻿(b)﻿(ii):